 What to Expect During a Water Line Replacement

 Whether you’re replacing a single section or the entire water line running into your house, the expectations are about the same.
 Your plumber will need to access the area in question, and replace the length of pipe that’s damaged.
 In cases where the damaged water line is exposed, or very near the house, it’s likely that a little digging is required.
 However, many water lines run under large sections of your yard.
 If it’s deemed your entire water line needs to be replaced, you will need to dig a small trench to pull up the old-line, and lay the new one.

 Need Plumbing Help?

-If you think you’re in need of water line replacement in Atlanta, don’t wait; contact us online or call our friendly team at Morningside Plumbing today at 404-873-1881.
+If you think you’re in need of water line replacement in Atlanta, GA, don’t wait; contact us online or call our friendly team at Morningside Plumbing today at 404-873-1881.